-Giant kelp, Macrocystis pyrifera – On my home beaches Macrocystis is subtidal, so I only know it from drift masses on the beach.
-Macrocystis drift is common enough that it appeared in my post, Common Marine Algae in the Northern Oregon Drift Line: A Gallery of Images.
+My home beaches in northern Oregon are a lot of miles from the nearest Macrocystis beds.
+I only know it from drift masses washed up on the beaches.
+Despite the distance, Macrocystis drift is common enough to appear in Common Marine Algae in the Northern Oregon Drift Line: A Gallery of Images.
 Macrocystis is featured on the Monterey Bay Aquarium Logo.

-Bull kelp, Nereocystis luetkeana – Bull kelp is subtidal, but in the wrack, it’s an important component of intertidal ecosystems.
+Bull kelp is subtidal, pretty much so, but it’s important to intertidal ecosystems as sea wrack.
 I wrote a little bit about this in Bull Kelp Drift: A Subtidal-to-Surf Zone Connection.

 How about this one?
 If you know what this one is, please let me know.
 Check out the bullae on the blades.
 The blades are so shiny they inspired Browns Put On a Shine in the Drift Line.